New podcast: Staying cool talking with your teen's school.

 Jan.
 7, 2022

-2: Alcohol.
+2: Talking about alcohol and staying connected.
 Should we be letting our teenagers drink and what should we be telling them about it?
 Also, how to stay connected.

-2: Alcohol.
+2: Talking about alcohol and staying connected.
 Should we be letting our teenagers drink and what should we be telling them about it?
 Also, how to stay connected.

 You only have to scan the jokes on birthday cards in the shops to see how much drinking alcohol is ingrained in our culture as both fun and an escape from drudgery.
 So there's little wonder that teenagers can be eager to join the club.
 But when should we let them start, and how do we keep them safe?